Published in: 2008

 ELEPHANTS DO NOT GALLOP.
 Slater advocated investments in smaller companies.
 The reason’s were several; the largest institutions are not there and small companies, precisely because they are small, have better growth opportunities than the large ones.
 For the past 50 years (the book was written in 1992), small companies outperformed the market by 3.8% annually.
 However, they are often “out of fashion” for periods of up to several years.

 HAVE A SYSTEMATIC APPROACH.
-By being systematic, you can beat the market by a good margin over time.
-The important thing, however, is to “walk the line” – you must not change strategy just because it underperformed a year or two.
+You can beat the market by being systematic.
+But you must not change strategy just because it underperformed a year or two.
 Slater’s “Zulu Principle” is a growth strategy based on the PEG (price / growth).
 The criteria are briefly described: (1) a PEG ratio below 0.75, (2) a P/E ratio below 20, (3) EPS growth above 15%, (4) positive relative strength to the market, (5) ROCE> 12% and (6) a market capitalization between £20-100m.
 In addition, he wanted to see low indebtedness, a dividend, the opportunity for a change in perception (we want to buy before a stock becomes a growth darling) and a positive-sounding chairman’s words.

 TIMING AND MOMENTUM.
 Slater believes that a share’s relative strength to the stock market is of great importance when timing the purchase.
 The stocks that perform best tend to behave like winners already at the time of purchase – that is, have rising share prices.
 Jim O’Saughnessy, who examined 43 years of data from the Compustat database, found that of the ten highest-yielding strategies, all contained elements of relative strength to the market over the past year.